MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 In this task, you'll use the Exchange admin center to create a mail flow rule that applies Microsoft Purview Message Encryption to all messages sent by members of the Finance Team group.

-1. In **Microsoft Edge**, go to `https://admin.exchange.microsoft.com` and sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (replace ZZZZZZ with your unique tenant ID).
+1. In **Microsoft Edge**, go to `https://admin.exchange.microsoft.com` and sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (replace ZZZZZZ with your unique tenant prefix).

 1. In the left navigation pane, expand **Mail flow**, then select **Rules**.